Get

 2. Build Trust

 Properly socializing your Belgian Malinois is only one aspect of building trust, although your pup will learn to trust you as you keep them safe and comfortable during the socialization period.
 Trust is built through a variety of means, including positive interactions and routines.
 Your puppy will learn to trust you as you treat them with kindness, while also respecting their boundaries.
-They will learn to trust you when you provide them with meals and treats, positive reinforcement, and comfort and safety in all situations.
+They will learn to trust you when you provide them with meals and treats, positive reinforcement, comfort, and safety in all situations.

 3. Start Training Your Dog While Young